Skip to main content

 The methods to format dates and time depend on the locale that the user has configured in Home Assistant, so the result of these methods is not deterministic.
 For the examples, a specific locale has been used.

-This method formats a date using the Home Assistant locale.
-It accepts a date, a string [ISO 8601] representation of a date or a number representing the [timestamp] in milliseconds.
+These methods format a date using the Home Assistant locale.
+They accept a date, a string ISO 8601 representation of a date or a number representing the timestamp in milliseconds.

 // The result of all this examples will be "December 14, 2025"